verellino/transform-futures/README.md

-Awake is a Nuxt.js template for generating a beautifully robust static site with blog.
+Transforming Futures is a Nuxt.js template for generating a beautifully robust static site with blog.

 # Features